kschuler/psychopy-tutorial/README.md

 ## Welcome to the PsychoPy Tutorial

 This is a 4-day tutorial designed to teach you to create psycholinguistics experiments using [PsychoPy](http://psychopy.org/about/overview.html), a free experiment building platform.
-The tutorial will focus on how to use PsychoPy's experiment [Builder](http://psychopy.org/builder/builder.html#builder) to create expriments, for which no programming experience is necessary.
+The tutorial will focus on how to use PsychoPy's experiment [Builder](http://psychopy.org/builder/builder.html#builder) to create expriments, for which no programming is necessary.
 By the end of the tutorial, you will be capable of creating most any kind of experiment in PsychoPy on your own.

 ### Installing PsychoPy